Mailing address: 955 Oliver Road, Thunder Bay, Ontario P7B 5E1

 Our Career Services program works with students in developing their résumés, practice networking skills, and professionalism.
 Our students, as part of the IPC, will also participate in a four-month Practice Placement in their third year, which will place them in firms and legal offices across Ontario, allowing them the full experience of working in an area of law that interests them.
 Students will have the option to article after graduation if they wish, but all will be eligible to sit for the bar exams and will be called to the bar after graduation without the need to article.

 Admission and Applications

 All applicants must apply through the Ontario Law School Application Service (OLSAS).

 We review all files holistically: we assess GPA and all transcripts, best LSAT score, personal statement, references, and an autobiographical sketch to determine best fit for law and our program.
 Competitive applicants will have a 75–80 percent plus average in their overall undergraduate programs.
 The Admission Committee assesses applications in light of all the above criteria.

 We strongly encourage Aboriginal applicants from across Canada to apply to our program.
 Bora Laskin Faculty of Law at Lakehead University is committed to improving Aboriginal representation in the Canadian legal community.

 Applications open in August and close November 1.

 First-round offers are usually extended in early January, and then rolling admission will continue until the class reaches capacity, usually in midsummer.

-Admission is competitive as we receive an average of 1,000 applications each year for 60 spots.
+Admission is competitive as we receive a large number of applications each year for 60 spots.